SalomePlatform/sat/doc/src/configuration.rst

     }

-Several version numbering are considered by SAT (not only X.Y.Z) For example V9, v9, 9, 9.0.0, 9_0_0, are acepted.
+Several version numbering are considered by SAT (not only X.Y.Z) For example V9, v9, 9, 9.0.0, 9_0_0, are accepted.

-By default SAT only consider one section : the one determined according to the version number, or the default one.
+By default SAT only considers one section : the one determined according to the version number, or the default one.
 But if the **incremental property** is defined in the default section, and is set to "yes", then SAT enters in the **incremental mode** and merges different sections into one, by proceeding incremental steps.
 SAT uses the following algorithm to merge the sections:

 #.
 We take the complete "default" section
-#. if a "default_win" section is defined, we merge it.
+#.
+If a "default_win" section is defined, we merge it.
 #.
-If a section name correspond to the version number, we also merge it.
+If a section name corresponds to the version number, we also merge it.
 #.
 Finally on windows platform if the same section name appended by _win exists, we merge it.